 In short, the notary’s stamp and signature give documents extra credibility.
 Notaries play a crucial role in preventing fraud and maintaining the integrity of legal documents.

-What is remote online notarization (RON)?
+What is remote online notarization?

 Now, let’s get to the star of the show: remote online notarization (or RON for short).
 This is where technology meets notarization, allowing documents to become notarized without the notary or the signatory stepping foot outside their homes.